shadowhunt22/shadowhunter22s-config-library/README.md

 ### Events

-One of my mods, [Ender Eyes](https://modrinth.com/mod/ender-eyes), makes a lot of changes the config option's default and max values and after applying those changes on the client-side, send a packet to the server to make those changes visible to all players.
+One of my mods, [Ender Eyes](https://modrinth.com/mod/ender-eyes), makes a lot of changes the config option's default and max values and after applying those changes on the client-side, and sends a packet to the server to make those changes visible to all players.
 As such, this  mod provides the following methods, that can be optionally implemented, from [`ConfigData`](/src/main/java/dev/shadowhunter22/shadowhunter22sconfiglibrary/api/v1/config/ConfigData.java):

 - `ConfigData#afterMigration`
 - `ConfigData#afterLoad`